FullPeace/WP-Dhamma-Reference/README.md

 ### Using The WordPress Dashboard

 1. Navigate to the 'Add New' Plugin Dashboard
-2. Select `single-post-meta-manager.zip` from your computer
+2. Select `FullPeace-Media-To-Post.zip` from your computer
 3. Upload
 4. Activate the plugin on the WordPress Plugin Dashboard

 ### Using FTP

-1. Extract `single-post-meta-manager.zip` to your computer
+1. Extract `FullPeace-Media-To-Post.zip` to your computer
-2. Upload the `single-post-meta-manager` directory to your `wp-content/plugins` directory
+2. Upload the `FullPeace-Media-To-Post` directory to your `wp-content/plugins` directory
 3. Activate the plugin on the WordPress Plugins Dashboard

 ## License